Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Introduction

 \section{Introduction}

 Radiotherapy is widely applied in oncology by employing ionizing radiation to either suppress or control the growth of tumor tissue.
-Currently, three radiation sources are mainly used in radiotherapy: photons, ions and low energy electrons ($6-20$ MeV).
+Currently, three radiation sources are mainly used in radiotherapy: photons, ions and low energy electrons (less than $20$ MeV).
 Among them, photon therapy offers significant penetration depth but results in high dose deposition in normal tissues.
-To reduce this risk, high conformal techniques such as intensity-modulated radiation therapy (IMRT)\cite{bentzen2005radiation} and volumetric modulated arc therapy (VMAT) \cite{elith2011introduction, otto2008volumetric} were introduced.
-Proton therapy, on the other hand, leverages the Bragg peak effect, which allows for substantial energy deposition at the range's end while reducing the entrance dose.
-However, proton treatment are quite sensitive to biological matter inhomogeneities, with minor disturbances causing shifts in Bragg peak localization\cite{urie1984compensating}, and also requires substantial infrastructure and high costs.
-Conventional electron beam therapy primarily employs low-energy electron beams ($6-20$ MeV), which are suitable for treating surface or shallow tumors because of their high entrance dose and the rapid decrease in dose with depth.
+To reduce this risk, high conformal techniques such as intensity-modulated radiation therapy (IMRT)\cite{bentzen2005radiation} and volumetric modulated arc therapy (VMAT) \cite{elith2011introduction, otto2008volumetric} were introduced. hadron therapy, on the other hand, leverages the Bragg peak effect of protons and heavy ions, which allows for substantial energy deposition at the range’s end while reducing the entrance dose.
+However, hadron treatment are quite sensitive to biological matter inhomogeneities, with minor disturbances causing shifts in Bragg peak localization\cite{urie1984compensating}, and also requires substantial infrastructure and high costs.
+Conventional electron beam therapy primarily employs low-energy electron beams, which are suitable for treating surface or shallow tumors because of their high entrance dose and the rapid decrease in dose with depth.